-In a two year course the second year will probably have fewer weeks because of the timing of the Cambridge International examinations.
+In a two year course the second year will probably have fewer weeks because of the timing of the Cambridge examinations.

 It is important to note that you do not need to teach the syllabus content in the order in which it is printed in the syllabus.
 It is likely that you will want to order your teaching to suit your particular needs and preferences.
+This may be done in a number of ways.